noqqe/vim/README.md

 This repo used to be my `vim` configuration, but I switched to `neovim`, which supports `lua` configuration and vimscript configuration as well.

-Since 0.5.0 version of neovim is out I no longer take care of compatiblitiy to `vim` 8.0.
+Since 0.5.0 version of neovim is out I no longer take care of compatibility to `vim` 8.0.

 However, my vim config is needed from time to time.
 If you're interested in